 But why such disparate Sefirahs?
 If we are all keeping the same prohibitions for the same reason, how can there be so many different minhagim in its practical application?

-It turns out that there are two main different reasons found in the Rishonim as to when the Sefirah restrictions should actually apply.
-The first, mentioned as a ‘Midrash’ by R’ Yehoshua ibn Shu’aib and an ‘old Sefardi Sefer’ by the Baal HaMaor and Tashbatz, is that Rabi Akiva’s Talmidim stopped dying by ‘Parus HaAtzeres’ or the halfway point before Shavuos.
+It turns out that there are two main different rationales expressed by the Rishonim as to when the Sefirah restrictions should actually apply.
+The first, mentioned as a ‘Midrash’ by R’ Yehoshua ibn Shu’aib and an ‘old Sefardi Sefer’ by the Baal Hamaor and Tashbetz, is that Rabbi Akiva’s Talmidim stopped dying by ‘Parus HaAtzeres’ or the halfway point before Shavuos.
 Since the Gemara states that we should start to learn the halachos of a Yom Tov 30 days prior to its commencement, which would mean that 15 days before a holiday would be its ‘midpoint’, this would squarely place the ‘Parus’ on Lad B’Omer (49 - 15 = 34).
 According to this, they stopped dying on Lad B’Omer and therefore all Sefirah restrictions cease on this day as well.
-As mentioned previously, the Shulchan Aruch states that he follows this opinion, and therefore he rules that from Lad B’Omer haircuts and weddings are permitted.
-This is the common Sefardi minhag.
+As mentioned previously, the Shulchan Aruch states that he follows this opinion, and therefore he rules that from Lad B’Omer, haircuts and weddings are permitted.
+As mentioned previously, this is the common Sefardi minhag.

 The question is, which of these minhagim is the Rema following?
-It is fairly certain that the second Minhag Ashkenaz he delineates, starting from Rosh Chodesh Iyar until shortly before Shavuos (and variations thereof; see postscript), is following Tosafos’ shitta of 33 days.
-Since nowadays we don’t say Tachanun the whole month of Nisan, the 33 days start in Iyar and go until the beginning of Sivan.
+It is fairly certain that the second Minhag Ashkenaz he delineates, starting from Rosh Chodesh Iyar until shortly before Shavuos (and variations thereof; this will be addressed later on), is following Tosafos’ shitta of 33 days.
+Since nowadays we don’t say Tachanun the whole month of Nisan, the 33 days start in Iyar and last until the beginning of Sivan.
 But which opinion is the first custom he cites (from Pesach until Lag B’Omer) following?

-The Bach maintains that this minhag as well follows the shitta of Tosafos.
-In other words, both minhagim cited by the Rema, ‘First Sefirah’ and ‘Second Sefirah’, are due to keeping 33 days, with minhagim dependant on which 33 days are customarily kept.
-However, the Gr”a writes that the Rema’s ‘First Sefirah’ minhag is due to following the shitta of the Shulchan Aruch, which is that the Talmidim only died up to Lag B’Omer itself.
+The Bach maintains that this minhag as well, follows the shittah of Tosafos.
+In other words, both minhagim cited by the Rema, ‘First Sefirah’ and ‘Second Sefirah’ are due to keeping 33 days, with the variant minhagim dependant on which 33 days are customarily kept.
+On the other hand the Vilna Gaon argues that the Rema’s ‘First Sefirah’ minhag is due to following the shittah of the Shulchan Aruch, which is that the Talmidim only died up to Lag B’Omer itself.

-And, yes, there is a practical difference between these understandings that just might affect us, and that is the question of switching Sefirahs.
+However, it is important to note that this discussion of figuring out the Rema’s true intent is not just theoretical.
+It actually has practical ramifications.
+And yes, there is a substantial difference between these understandings that just might affect us, and that is the question of the permissibility of switching Sefirahs.